markusa4/sassy/README.md

     g.add_edge(v1, v2);
     g.add_edge(v2, v3);

 The internal graph format of sassy is `sgraph`.
 It follows the format of nauty / Traces closely, which is described in great detail [here](https://pallini.di.uniroma1.it/Guide.html).
-The graph does not include a coloring, instead, an integer array `col` is given in addition to the graph.
+The `sgraph` format does not include a coloring, instead, an integer array `col` is given in addition to the graph.
 The meaning is that vertex `v` is mapped to color `col[v]`.

 ## The hook
 A definition for a sassy_hook is given below: